-The intellectuals of the left, between the 1920s and 1990s (from the Russian Revolution to the fall of the Soviet Union), could not conceive that majority of a people would reject communism.
-H. G. Wells and Sidney and Beatrice Webb were convinced that communism is synonymous with progress, and if a nation is given a free choice, its people will opt for the communist model.
+The intellectuals of the left, between the 1920s and 1990s (from the Russian Revolution to the fall of the Soviet Union), trenchantly rejected the idea that the masses could reject communism.
+H. G. Wells and Sidney and Beatrice Webb were convinced that communism was synonymous with progress, and if the nations were given a free choice, their masses would opt for the communist model.

 Eric Hobsbawm refused to believe that the Czechs could be against communism.
 He firmly defended the cruelty with which the Soviet Union was suppressing the Czech rebellion as “a necessity of time.”
 Saving the communist government was for him the absolute priority.